zS1L3NT/zS1L3NT/README.md

 ## 🌱 What I'm currently learning
 **Laravel**<br>
 I need to be very familiar with Laravel because in my Polytechnic, I will be training for a competition called WorldSkills which uses it

-**React Design Frameworks**<br>
-Even though I have done lots of React, I think it's good to learn a few design frameworks to broaden my knowledge of web design

 **C++**<br>
 I enjoy the memory management in C++ and hope to one day build a major project with C++